saschatimme/elm-phoenix/README.md

 The last compatible version with Elm 0.17 is `0.1.0`.

 ## Documentation
-You can find the documentation [here](https://saschatimme.github.io/elm-phoenix).
+You can find the documentation [here](https://saschatimme.github.io/elm-phoenix) (currently Phoenix.Presence is missing).

 ## Example
 A simple example chat application can be found [here](https://github.com/saschatimme/elm-phoenix/tree/master/example).